AndreaPratama/Airline-Delay/README.md

 ### **1. Busiest Months and Airports for Flights**
 - January, April, May, October, November, and December have the highest flight volumes.
-- The busiest airports are ATL, DFW, and ORD.
+- The busiest airports are ATL (Hartsfield-Jackson Atlanta International Airport), DFW (Dallas/Fort Worth International Airport), and ORD (Chicago O'Hare International Airport).

 ### **2. Months with the Highest Delay Rates**
 - May and July experience the highest delay rates, with an average delay rate of 21.5%.